-Pioneer 7''s main body is an aluminum cylinder 94 cm (37 in.) in diameter and 89 cm (35 in.) long.
-There are three magnetometer booms, each 208 cm (82 in.) long.
-The antenna mast (pointing down in the picture) is 132 cm (52 in.) long.
-The mass is approximately 63 kg (138 pounds).
+Pioneer 7''s main body is an aluminum cylinder 94 centimeters (37 inches) in diameter and 89 cm (35 inches) long.
+There are three magnetometer booms, each 208 cm (82 inches) long.
+The antenna mast (pointing down in the picture) is 132 cm (52 inches) long.
+The mass is approximately 63 kilograms (138 pounds).
 79W of power was generated from the solar panels.
 The spacecraft is spin-stabilized at approximately 60 rpm, with the spin axis perpendicular to the plane of the ecliptic.

 Related category• SATELLITES AND SPACE PROBES

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact